-Fiber reinforced plastic, like carbon or glass fibers, are hyped to be the material of the future due to the high strength/weight ratio.
+Fiber-reinforced plastic, like carbon or glass fiber composites, are hyped to be the material of the future due to the high strength/weight ratio.
 Indeed, composites have big potential, as the material properties in many ways outperform traditional material like steel or aluminum.
 However, these composites have been around for quite a lot of years, yet they are still associated with premium products and huge price tags.

-One might wonder why composites has not yet become a more mainstream material and what is needed to democratize composites?
+One might wonder why composites have not yet become a more mainstream material and what is needed to democratize composites?

 The hassle of producing composites

 On paper, this might not seem like a complex process.
-However, the time consuming layup and required skills to ensure consistently is found to be too great of a cost for companies to adopt composites manufacturing.
+However, the time-consuming layup and required skills to ensure consistency is found to be too great of a cost for companies to adopt composites manufacturing.

 So, the future might not be filled with composites or what?
 To answer that question, it is necessary to understand what the industry is currently moving towards.